NicoleHeather/CPSC-481---Group-3---Tut-3/README.md

   - User agent string: leave default or choose an iPhone-like UA
 - Select your new "iPhone 16" device from the list.
 DevTools will resize the viewport to 393×852.
 - Hard-reload the page (Right-click refresh → "Empty Cache and Hard Reload") so CSS and JS load correctly in the emulated device mode.

+* Please note that due to limitations of the Chrome simulator, hover feedback is not functional.
+However, this interaction would not apply to the mobile app experience regardless, since hover states are not supported on mobile devices.

 ---